jeffnye-gh/performance-modeling/Ec2-How-To.md

 - I am allowing the installer to run conda init

-- I am allowing the installer to modify my .bashrc

-- I manually move the conda init lines from .bashrc to my .bashrc.private

 The license instructions tell you how to disable miniconda activation at startup